ma-compbio/ChangeLocator/README.md

 - Python (tested on version 2.7.15)
 - scikit-learn (tested on version 0.18)
 - NumPy (tested on version 1.17.2)
-- XGBoost (Pleaes following the instructions at https://xgboost.readthedocs.io/en/latest/)
+- XGBoost (Pleaes follow the installation instructions at https://xgboost.readthedocs.io/en/latest/)
 - pandas (tested on version 0.18.1)